Hiimus/veggie-time/README.md

 - [GitHub](https://github.com/) used to store and share repository.
 - [Git](https://git-scm.com/) for version control.
 - [Balsamiq](https://balsamiq.com/) for creating wireframes.
+- [dbdiagram](https://dbdiagram.io/) for creating a database diagram of Veggie Time.
+- [Lucid](https://lucid.app/) for creating an overview of how the user can navigate the site.
 - [Responsive Design Checker](https://www.responsivedesignchecker.com/) for testing of responsiveness on various screen sizes and devices.
 - [Microsoft Paint](https://support.microsoft.com/en-us/windows/get-microsoft-paint-a6b9578c-ed1c-5b09-0699-4ed8115f9aa9) for resizing images.
 - [Am I Responsive](http://ami.responsivedesign.is/), a tool that view the site on various devices.
 [CompressJPEG](https://compressjpeg.com/) was used to compress jpg files.
 [PurePNG](https://purepng.com/) was used to download image of vegetable chopper and a broccoli image.
 - [Favicon](https://favicon.io/) was used to create a favicon for this project.

 ## Libraries:
 - [jQuery](https://jquery.com/) a JavaScript library.
 - [Materializecss](https://materializecss.com/) for a quick page structure, components and colours.